tahakelan/Data_Analysis_Projects/README.md

 - Likelihood of dying from COVID-19 infection
 - Percentage of population affected by COVID-19 (total and by country)
 - Countries with the highest infection rate & death count relative to their population
-- Percentage of population that has received at least one COVID-19 vaccine
-- Percentage of Population Infected & Forecast (Major countries) & some more..
+- Percentage of Population Infected & Forecast (Major countries) & more..

 ## [Nashville Housing Data Cleaning](https://github.com/tahakelan/Data_Analysis_Projects/blob/ded49b52b7c8fc5ed9d8da6178390d357647470e/Data_cleaning_Nashville_Housing)
 Practicing data cleaning using MySQL to:
 - Standardize non-uniform data
 - Split data to ensure ease of use
 - Handle NULL & Missing values
-- Remove duplicate data
+- Remove duplicate data & drop unwanted data
-- Drop unwanted data

 by using SQL Joins, CTEs, Windows Functions & other functions.